consiglionazionaledellericerche/jscontact-tools/README.md

     10. ORG-DIRECTORY
     11. CONTACT-URI

-13. Regardless of their positions inside the card, properties mapped as Title objects appear in the following order:
+13. Regardless of their positions inside the vCard, properties mapped as Title objects appear in the following order:

     1. TITLE
     2. ROLE

 14. If an ADR element doesn't include the LABEL parameter, the full address results from the newline-delimited concatenation of the non-empty address components.

 15. If TZ and GEO properties contains the ALTID parameter, they are associated to the address with the same ALTID value.
-If the ALTID parameter is missing or inconsistent, they are associated to the first address reported in the card.
+If the ALTID parameter is missing or inconsistent, they are associated to the first address included in the vCard.

 16. Categories appear in the "categories" map according to the values of the PREF parameter of the CATEGORIES properties.

 17. Members appear n the "members" map according to the values of the PREF parameter of the MEMBER properties.

-18. If no vCard tel-type value is specified, the "features" map of the "Phone" object includes PhoneFeature.VOICE by default.
+18. If no vCard tel-type value is specified, the "features" map of the "Phone" object includes the value "PhoneFeature.VOICE" by default.

 19. JSContact UTCDateTime type is mapped onto Java Calendar.